← Back to App

 Creating a Service

 A "Service" represents a trading advisory or strategy you're following (e.g., "Alpha Picks", "My Strategy").
 Each service contains its own portfolio of positions.
+You can also rename a service by clicking its title, and tag each one with a Trader Effort (High / Medium / Low) so the summary tables can sort or group by how much attention each strategy demands.

 1. Click + Add Service on the main page